-Some yarn winders come fully assembled while others may come in pieces.
+Some electric or hand operated yarn winders come fully assembled while others may come in pieces.
 If a winder requires assembly, you want a rather quick and easy setup with an easy to read manual on how to work it.
 It shouldn’t take hours to assemble a winder, which can be especially off-putting for beginners.

 Space can be a huge factor for many avid knitters.
 Not everyone has a large workspace or a lot of room to store large objects, so it’s important to consider the size of a winder before purchasing one.
 While an umbrella design can be easy to store when folded, it may take up lots of space when opened.
 Amish styles can definitely take up a lot of room, especially ones meant to handle large amounts of yarn.